-Funding Approval for surgical treatment will only be provided by the ICB for patients meeting one of the criteria set out below.
+Funding Approval for a referral to consider surgical treatment will only be provided by the ICB for patients meeting one of the criteria set out below.
 The patient's Clinical Referrer must supply evidence with the referral to show how the patient meets the published criteria.
-Patient under 16 years

-1. Pathological Phimosis (an inability to retract the foreskin) with BXO (Balanitis Xerotica Obliterans) in Children aged 4 years and over.
+• Pathological Phimosis (an inability to retract the foreskin) with BXO (Balanitis Xerotica Obliterans) in Children over 4 years and under 16 years of age.